 Test the actual hardware extensively before deploying it.
 Do not rely on theoretical calculations alone!

-When using the Intervalometer or Scheduler such as Blink/BlinkX, a camera ON time of 15 seconds is assumed for each shot with HERO4 cameras and older.
+When using UpBlink, BlinkX or Blink a camera ON time of 15 seconds is assumed for each shot with HERO4 cameras and older.
 HERO5 cameras take a little longer so a 25 second camera ON time per shot is used.

 Remember that the battery energy available will be significantly reduced if the temperature is lower or higher than normal room temperature.
 There is also a leakage loss that reduces the battery life if you expect it to last weeks or longer.